equetzal/huronOS-build-tools/docs/about/where-is-being-used.md

-# Where is HuronOS Being Used?
+# Where is huronOS Being Used?

 huronOS is actively utilized by numerous competitive programming communities.
-Due to HuronOS's commitment to privacy and the absence of telemetry, we do not maintain a comprehensive list of all users.
+Due to huronOS's commitment to privacy and the absence of telemetry, we do not maintain a comprehensive list of all users.
 However, we collaborate closely with several key organizations.

 Here are some notable examples:

 ### **[Training Camp Mexico](https://tcmx.icpcmexico.org)**
-The TCMX (Training Camp Mexico) serves as the *official* training camp for the ICPC Mexico region, where HuronOS plays a crucial role in constructing the contest environment.
+The TCMX (Training Camp Mexico) serves as the *official* training camp for the ICPC Mexico region, where huronOS plays a crucial role in constructing the contest environment.
 This annual event gathers the LATAM Champions of the ICPC World Finals to mentor and prepare multiple teams aspiring to reach the regional finals.

 ![Training Camp Mexico 2023 - Inauguration](../assets/tcmx2023_directors.jpg)
 ![Training Camp Mexico 2023 - After Last Contest](../assets/tcmx2023_after_contest.jpg)